-In May 2006, we completed the offering of \$300 million of 3.25% Senior Convertible Notes due in 2026 (2006 Notes) through an unconsolidated subsidiary, QIAGEN Euro Finance.
-The net proceeds of the 2006 Notes were loaned by Euro Finance to consolidated subsidiaries and at March 31, 2011 and December 31, 2010, \$300 million is included in long-term debt for the loan amounts payable to Euro Finance.
-These long-term notes payable to Euro Finance have an effective interest rate of 3.97% and are due in November 2012.
-Interest is payable semi-annually in May and November.
-The 2006 Notes were issued at 100% of principal value, and are convertible into 15.0 million common shares at the option of the holders upon the occurrence of certain events, at a price of \$20.00 per share, subject to adjustment.
-QIAGEN N.V. has an agreement with Euro Finance to issue shares to the investors in the event of conversion.
-This subscription right, along with the related receivable, is recorded at fair value in the equity of QIAGEN N.V. as paid-in capital.
+In May 2006, the Company completed the sale of US\$ 300,0 million principal amount of 3,25% senior convertible notes (2006 Notes) due 2026, through its subsidiary QIAGEN Euro Finance (Luxembourg) S.A.
+Interest on the 2006 Notes is payable semi-annually in May and November.
+The 2006 Notes were issued at 100% of principal value, and are convertible into 15,0 million shares of common shares at the option of the holder upon the occurrence of certain events at a price of US\$ 20,00 per share, subject to adjustment.
 The 2006 Notes cannot be called for the first 7 years and are callable thereafter subject to a provisional call trigger of 130% of the conversion price.
 In addition, the holders of the 2006 Notes may require QIAGEN to repurchase all or a portion of the outstanding Notes for 100% of the principal amount, plus accrued interest, on May 16, 2013, 2017 and 2022.
-Based on an estimation using available over-the-counter market information on the convertible bond issued by QIAGEN Euro Finance, the fair value of the 2006 Notes at March 31, 2011 was approximately \$366.9 million.
-We have reserved 15.0 million common shares for issuance in the event of conversion.
+Based on an estimation using available over-the-counter market information on the convertible bond issued by QIAGEN Euro Finance (Luxembourg) S.A., the fair value of the Notes at June 30, 2011, was approximately US\$ 360,1 million.
+The effective interest rate of the Notes amounts to 7,3%.
+The Company has reserved 15,0 million of common stock for issuance in the event of conversion.